josefwells/hypixel-macros/README.md

 The code is commented, kind of a mess, but it worked a while back pretty well.
 Many assumptions about walking speed, etc are built in with the formulas shown so you should be able to math it out if something changes for your setup.

+# ChatTriggers "funtime_ct"
+If you are macroing, you probably want to disconnect on reboot or other issues.

+## How to use
+Been a while since I used this, but assuming you have chat_triggers mod, you should be able to just add this in.